norifujimura/m5stack-dmx512/README.md

 Thanks to @aodama-san https://twitter.com/aodama for kind advice.

 *
+2025Nov4th: M5Stack-DMX unit now works with m5stack_dmx512_unified.
+See the comment in the code for pin numbers for each of M5Stack platform
 2024Nov Addition:  added copy of https://github.com/m5stack/M5Unit-DMX512 with pin/120ohm switch condition memo for ATOMS3 and Core2